j0rd1smit/j0rd1smit.github.io/content/blog/2023-09-30-obsidian-copilot/index.md

 ### Making the model context-aware

-The setup above already works quite well, however, its prediction were often quite generic.
+We now have a way to obtain completions from the model thanks to the system prompt above.
+However, when I used the above system prompt, I noticed that the model often generated generic text completions independent of the cursor location.
+For example, even in Python code blocks, the model preferred to generate English text completions instead of Python code.
+This is not what we want.
-We humans expect different type of completions in different cursor locations.
+We humans expect different type of completions in different cursor locations, for example:
-For example:

 - If the cursor is inside a Python code block, we expect a completion with Python code.
 - If the cursor is inside a math block, we expect a completion with latex formulas.